-ZDM by-laws have also been promulgated in 2008 and this will assist the municipality to effectively regulate water usage in the district and is currently being updated.
+ZDM by-laws have also been promulgated in 2008 and these assist the municipality to effectively regulate water usage in the district.

 To date the WDMS has largely been driven at project level by the ISD service providers and at a political level by councillors.
-More focused WDMS interventions will be implemented in alignment with the NRW programme rollout.
+Part of the Usuthu Regional Scheme Waterloss Management Programme will be to lead the way in establishing effective water demand management.